-On September 18, 2003, the Company adopted a new stock option plan (the "2003 Plan") that provides for the grant of incentive stock options and nonqualified stock options, and reserved 450,000 additional shares of the Company's common stock for future issuance under the plan.
-The 2003 Plan was subsequently amended to increase the number of shares reserved for issuance thereunder to 670,000.
-During 2008, the 2003 Plan was further amended to increase the number of shares reserved for issuance to 810,000.
-During 2010, the 2003 Plan was further amended to increase the number of shares reserved for issuance to 810,000.
+On September 18, 2003, the Company adopted a stock option plan (the "2003 Plan") that provides for the grant of incentive stock options and nonqualified stock options, and reserved 450,000 additional shares of the Company's common stock for future issuance under the plan.
+The 2003 Plan was subsequently amended to increase the number of shares to 1,160,000.
 The option price of incentive stock options must be at least 100% of market value at the date of the grant and incentive stock options have a maximum term of ten years.
 Options granted typically vest ratably over a three-year period or based on achievement of performance criteria.
 The Company has granted selected executives and other key employees share option awards, whose vesting is contingent upon meeting various departmental and company-wide performance goals including sales targets and net profit targets.
-The 2003 Plan does not contain any provisions which would trigger automatic vesting upon a change in control.
-As of March 31, 2014, 406,353 shares of common stock were vested and exercisable under the 2003 Plan, while 667 shares remained unvested.
+As of June 30, 2014, 398,535 shares of common stock were vested and exercisable under the 2003 Plan, while 53,167 shares remained unvested.
 In 2009, the Company amended the 2003 Plan to extend the post-service termination exercise period of non-statutory stock options granted to directors for their service to the Company as directors from three months after the director's termination date to the tenth anniversary of the date of grant.
-The Board has determined that no awards will be made pursuant to the 2003 Plan in the future.
+The Company's Board of Directors has determined that no awards will be made pursuant to the 2003 Plan in the future.